Why Do Cats Knead Or Massage Their Human Owners, Pillows, Blankets…Everything!?

-- Bed or couch
+- Beds or couches

 - Their owners

-Some furballs never grow out of their kneading days when they were still sucking from their mothers’ nipples.
-Kneading is a daily activity for newborns and some older felines keep doing it simply out of habit.
-It’s a basic, inborn instinct, which they develop from day one.
+Some older felines apparently keep doing it simply out of habit.
 So it’s understandable for them to perceive it as something natural even as they grow older.
+They may remember how soft, warm, and comforting their moms’ bellies used to feel.

-It means that your pet trusts you, loves you and is feeling perfectly safe and comfortable in your presence.
+It means that your pet trusts you, loves you, and is feeling safe in your presence.
 Here are the basic factors that make cats knead on their owners.

 Some feline breeds, like the Oriental Shorthair, love being the center of attention.
 Others are quite shy and don’t express their need for social interaction often.